 Rotary International provides international student scholarships.

-The Soros Foundations Network offers international student scholarships for undergraduates and graduates.
+Open Society Foundations offers international student scholarships for undergraduates and graduates.
 Many are restricted to students from specific countries.

 AAUW provides fellowships for women international graduate students.